KnightMiner/Inspirations/README.md

 # [Inspirations](https://minecraft.curseforge.com/projects/inspirations)

 Inspirations is a mod for Minecraft adding various smaller features to the game.
 The design is targeted towards vanilla, so instead of game changing features there are many smaller changes.
-The mod is fully configurable, and all features are divided into four main modules:
+The mod is fully configurable, and all features are divided into five main modules:

 * Building
 * Recipes